Clinical Trials for Cancer

 Choosing to participate in a clinical research study is an important personal decision that should only be made after you’ve been properly informed.
-We suggest you speak with us (Note: this will link to the Contact Us page), your personal physician, family members and friends, or other members of your support network (Note: link this to Regional Support Groups page) if you are considering joining a clinical trial.
+We suggest you speak with us, your personal physician, family members and friends, or other members of your support network if you are considering joining a clinical trial.

-The University of Toledo Medical Center’s Eleanor N. Dana Care Center collaborates with the Jacobson Center for Clinical & Translational Research (CCTR) to evaluate and enroll patients in clinical trials.
+Our Eleanor N. Dana Cancer Center collaborates with the Jacobson Center for Clinical & Translational Research (CCTR) to evaluate and enroll patients in clinical trials.

-Learn more about current Clinical Trials available at the University of Toledo’s Eleanor N. Dana Cancer Care Center or contact Stephanie Smiddy for information on all oncology studies at 419.383.6962.
+Learn more about current Clinical Trials available at UT Health's Eleanor N. Dana Cancer Center or contact Stephanie Smiddy for information on all oncology studies at 419.383.6962.